ZhixiangSu/KRST/README.md

 ```
 you can reproduce the confidence results mentioned in the paper.
 And testing results are stored in `save\$dataset$$suffix$\relation_prediction_$finding_mode$\` (see KRST testing section for more details).

-Also, you can just download the model trained by our team here (currently not available because of anonymous requirement) and test them using
+Also, you can just download the model trained by our team [here](https://entuedu-my.sharepoint.com/:f:/g/personal/zhixiang002_e_ntu_edu_sg/EhgMfwCET9BBiK-9iZ_LaqEBbzUrEYzYsjG4loXhSBdGzw?e=JmoPqW) and test them using
 ```shell
 ./test.sh
 ```